chrislaskey/community-share/README.md

 - Amazon EC2 for compute
 - Amazon S3 for file storage
-- Facebook for user authentication
+- LinkedIn for user authentication
 - Ansible for server configuration and code deployment

 See the [Community Share Ansible repository](https://github.com/chrislaskey/community-share-ansible) for more details.